 Q: I have to leave CSI for personal reasons.
 What should I do to drop my classes?

-A: Students who leave the College before the end of a term must file an official withdrawal request.
+A: Students who leave the College before the end of a term must withdraw online through their CUNYfirst accounts before the withdrawal deadline published in the Academic Calendar.
 Failure to do so will result in WU grades for all courses in progress, and the result will be a negative impact on the grade point average.
-Students intending to withdraw can do so online prior to the “last day to withdraw without permission”.
-If the withdrawal is “after the last day to withdraw without permission” than they must file a petition (available in academic departments).
-Registration materials for the semester following withdrawal will be sent automatically.
 There is no formal leave of absence from the College for undergraduates.

 Q: My college sent my transcripts three weeks ago.
 How will I know that you received it?